 To make sure schools are as safe as possible, the Victorian Government will invest up to $45 million for enhanced cleaning that will occur every day at every government school across the state for all of Term 2 and Term 3.

 This will help to reduce the spread of viruses and germs in schools and will include the cleaning of frequently used high-touch surfaces.

 This will provide progressive cleaning of high-touch points and other surfaces throughout the day, requiring an additional six hours of cleaning per day (for an average-sized school).

 Use of playground equipment and cleaning

-Students should not drink directly from drinking fountains at this time.
+Children should not drink directly from drinking fountains at this time.
 Taps may be used to refill water bottles.

-Students should bring their own water bottle for use (and refilling) at school.
+Your child should bring their own water bottle for use (and refilling) at school.

 Changes to routine care or emergency first-aid

 Staff will follow the schools standard precautions including hand hygiene when providing routine care or first-aid assistance to children.
 This includes when they need to come into physical contact with a child (for example: the use of gloves for nappy changing, assisting with toileting or feeding, attending to a cut or disposing of a child's tissue).